4+ Ways to Find Duplicates in a Column and Delete Rows in Excel

 Custom AutoFilter dialog box: Usage of FILTER Command to Find Duplicates in Column and Delete Row in Excel

-Step_16: Now select column E and column F.
+13. Now, select column E and column F.

 I have removed column E and column F from my dataset to keep it neat and clean.
-You can skip from step_16 to step_19 if you prefer the additional columns.

-How to Remove Duplicates But Keep Rest of the Row Values
+How to Remove Duplicates But Keep Rest of the Row Values?

 Suppose you have a messy dataset.
 Now you want to remove the identical values from one particular column but keep the rest of the row, rather than deleting the entire row.
 But before removing the duplicates, first, you need to find out the duplicates.
-After that, you can proceed with the further steps.

 =C2=C3